ChristineEC/be-a-dear-volunteer/README.md

     - Function: Teachers can sort by classroom in the admin panel; students can read what Classroom they are assigned to.
         - Although the Profile model provides only limited (back-end) functionality at the current stage of this project, it does allow for rapid development of future enhancements.

-### Features in line with user stories
+### Features

 #### Home page
-The home page acts as a landing page, introducing students and the public to the purpose and general functionality of the website.
+The home page acts as a landing page, providing a brief but clear and comprehensive introduction to the purpose and general functionality of the website.

 ![Homepage - index.html](documentation/homepage.png)